romainPrignon/starter-package-ts/README.md

+mettre en funcional programming revoir debug release propre sur git revoir release doc et readme test generator, faker,...

 # starter-package-ts

-Starter for node module written in typescript
+Starter for a node package written in typescript

 ## Using this repository as a starting point